ViciousCupcake/balena-sound-pihole/README.md

 When using iOS, go to Settings > Wi-Fi and tap on the i to the right of the network you’re connected to.
 This opens a new page where you can tap on Configure DNS to reach the screen below:

 ![](https://www.balena.io/blog/content/images/2019/01/ios-dns.png)

+Select Manual, and remove any preexisting DNS Servers and replace them with the IP of your pi-hole.
+(This can be found in your [dashboard](https://dashboard.balena-cloud.com/apps))

 #### Android